armno/blog/content/post/cypress-angular-integration-testing/index.md

 - It's framework-agnostic &ndash; It doesn't matter how the application is built.
 As long as it runs on the browser, Cypress can test it.
 - It's easy to set up in an on-going project.
 - It's easy to write tests.
-Tests are written in BDD style.
+Tests can be written in either BDD or TDD styles.
 - It works well with our CI environments (we use GitLab CI at [work](https://www.buzzwoo.de/)).
 - It's fast(er) and (more) reliable, compared to CodeceptJS.
 - The time travel feature is HUGE &ndash; we can go back in time at any step of the test and see what happened.